Maurício Abreu: Biography

-He was born in Coimbra but lives in Setúbal region since 1964.
-A graduated in Electrical Engineering by the Instituto Superior Técnico, of Lisbon, since 1978, he became a professional photographer in 1983.
-He has since then developed several projects as a photographer, producer and editor, always with the main concern of register through photography a series of values that tend to be menaced by the modern civilization.
+Abreu was born in Coimbra but has lived in the Setúbal region since 1964.
+A graduate in Electrical Engineering from the Instituto Superior Técnico of Lisbon in 1978, he became a professional photographer in 1983.
+Since then, he has developed several projects as a photographer, producer and editor, focusing his photography on a series of values that tend to be menaced by the modern civilization.

-He is the author and editor of a large number of books dedicated to several aspects of Portuguese culture and regions, with texts by writers and journalists like José Manuel Fernandes, Álamo de Oliveira, Francisco José Viegas, Nuno Júdice and João de Melo.
+He is the author and editor of books dedicated to several aspects of Portuguese culture and regions, with texts by writers and journalists like José Manuel Fernandes, Álamo de Oliveira, Francisco José Viegas, Nuno Júdice and João de Melo.
 He was the photographer of José Saramago's travel book, Viagem a Portugal (Travel to Portugal), in 1990, which details a trip taken by the writer to the entire territory of Mainland Portugal.

 He was elected QEP (Qualified European Photographer) by the FEP (European National Professional Photographers Associations) in Belgium, in 2009.

+In 2002, his portraits of Setúbal citizens, taken from 1997 to 2000, were on display as part of the exhibition "How many minorities make up the whole" at the Setúbal Museum/Convento de Jesus.